ClaGra/Internet_Technology_Beer_Brewing/README.md

 2. As an Admin, I want to delete alerts so that I can manage and clear notifications.
 3. As a System, I want to automatically delete alerts when inventory is replenished so that only relevant alerts remain.

+#### User Stories Order
+1. As a User, I want to view all orders so that I can track submitted and processed orders.
+2. As a User, I want to add a new order so that I can record a customer’s purchase in the system.
+3. As a User, I want to edit existing orders so that I can update order details if necessary.
+4. As an Admin, I want to delete orders so that I can remove cancelled or invalid transactions.

 ### Use Case

 #### Use Case 100 Order
 ![image](https://github.com/user-attachments/assets/0b3f9cc6-137f-477d-bee6-c99b1c805c0a)

+- UC-101 [Add Order]: The system shall allow both the user and the admin to add new orders through a form.
+The order data will be stored and reflected in the order list view.
+- UC-102 [Edit Order]: The system shall allow both the user and the admin to update existing orders.
+The user selects an order, modifies fields such as date, product quantity, or customer name, and confirms the changes.
+- UC-103 [Delete Order]: The system shall allow the admin to delete an order.
+This action permanently removes the record from the database after confirmation.
+- UC-104 [View Orders]: The system shall allow both the user and the admin to view a list of all orders.
+Each record includes an order ID, date, and action buttons.

 #### Use Case 200 Inventory
 ![image](https://github.com/user-attachments/assets/eb778552-a277-410b-879c-d236776bb929)